 You can apply this to finding CAN messages as well.
 Let's say you want to discover the command for controlling the power windows, then the steps involved are:

 Replay/send all data from one part to the car’s CAN bus.
-If the window rolls down you have the right part.
+If the doors unlock, you have the right part.

 Once you identified the specific command, you need to replay/send it to make sure you have the right one.